 They make you more efficient and effective.

-Here are some tips to save you some time while using Google Classroom:
+Here are 10 tips to save you some time while using Google Classroom:

 Digging files out of assignments in Google Classroom isn’t the only way to open and review student work.
 Files that students turn in to you are saved in a folder in your Google Drive called “Classroom.”
 They’re sorted by class and by assignment, too.
 You can always find those files by opening the subfolders in Drive.
 You can also use the search bar to search for a specific student name or assignment name.

 2. Let students help each other by posting a question.

 Teachers don’t have to answer every question!
 We can empower students to help each other.
 Use the “+” button to create a question for a particular assignment or project.
 It can serve as a discussion board where students can help each other.
 (Of course, you can always pop into the question to view discussions to make sure they’re accurate and on point.)

 3. Get just the right amount of email by adjusting notification settings.

 Is all the email that Classroom sends you killing you?
 There are some settings that let you customize it.

 First, Classroom lets you turn email notifications on and off (Classroom sends you emails when someone adds a comment to your post and when a private comment is posted on a student’s assignment or question submission.)
 Click the menu button (three lines) and scroll down to “Settings”, then check or uncheck notifications.

 Next, Google sends you notifications for a variety of actions.
 To change those notifications use the button next to each action to toggle them on or off.